krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 ### 4. &nbsp; In-order traversal is ordered

-As shown in the Figure 7-22 , the in-order traversal of a binary tree follows the "left $\rightarrow$ root $\rightarrow$ right" traversal order, and a binary search tree satisfies the size relationship "left child node < root node < right child node".
+As shown in Figure 7-22, the in-order traversal of a binary tree follows the "left $\rightarrow$ root $\rightarrow$ right" traversal order, and a binary search tree satisfies the size relationship "left child node < root node < right child node".

 This means that in-order traversal in a binary search tree always traverses the next smallest node first, thus deriving an important property: **The in-order traversal sequence of a binary search tree is ascending**.